 As you already know, I love isometric exercises.
 They can be done as early as in day one post-op.
-You can do them while using neck collar, or while at work.
+You can do them while using a neck collar, or while at work.
 Anywhere, any time – really.
 Here are some examples of neck isometric exercises.
 I discussed the neck isometric exercises here in detail.

 2. Posture Correction:

 This is another important treatment and prevention measures.
 Forward head posture, round shoulder postures, or alteration in a normal cervical curve can cause cervical nerve impingement.
 Here are a few things you can do to correct the posture.